equinor/flownet/docs/configuration_file.rst

 scheme
   The scheme parameter decides how many sets of relative permeability curves to generate as input to Flow.
 There are three options.
-With **shceme: global** only one set of relative permeability curves will be generated, and applied to all flow tubes in the model.
-With **shceme: individual** all flow tubes in the model will have its own set of relative permeability curves.
+With **scheme: global** only one set of relative permeability curves will be generated, and applied to all flow tubes in the model.
+With **scheme: individual** all flow tubes in the model will have its own set of relative permeability curves.
 With **scheme: regions_from_sim** FlowNet will extract the SATNUM regions from the input model provided, and assign the same set of relative permeability curves to all flow tubes that are (mostly) located within the same SATNUM region.
 The default value is global.